Isaac Webb (pilot boat): Construction and service

 On September 18, 1870, Henry Seguine on the pilot-boat Isaac Webb, encountered a hurricane and came across the bark Edward of Maitland, Nova Scotia, which was leaking with nine feet of water in her hold.
 She was abandoned by her captain and crew.
 The pilot boat Hope, No. 1 had already arrived and tried to pump out the water.
-Through the night, the bark gained more water, but the Hope did not want the Webb to help because they thought she would sink.
+Through the night, the bark gained more water, but Hope did not want Isaac Webb to help because they thought she would sink.
 Seguine believed they could have saved her with the assistance of both boats.

 On October 14, 1871, the pilot-boat Isaac Webb, while cruising discovered the British brig Wexford in distress.
 She towed the brig for nine days and brought her into the New York harbor.
 She was promised $2,500 for the services for towing the brig to port safely.
 The amount was contested and a settlement was reached for $1,000.

-The Webb rescued the crew of the whaling bark Sarah, of New Bedford, Massachusetts, on October 16, 1878, forty miles south of Block Island with three survivors.
+Isaac Webb rescued the crew of the whaling bark Sarah, of New Bedford, Massachusetts, on October 16, 1878, forty miles south of Block Island with three survivors.
 Twenty-two of the crew perished.
 The Sarah had been caught up in a hurricane and was lying on its side, a floating wreck.
 The Web transferred the survivors to the F. S. Negus, No. 1 that carried them to Stonington, Connecticut.
 The Board of Pilot Commissioners of New York, voted to give a reward of $150.00 to the pilot-boat Isaac Webb for saving the three sailors from the wreck of the bark Sarah.

 End of service

 On July 23, 1879, the pilot-boat Isaac Webb, No. 8 was reported as being on a cruise with Captain Van Pelt on board.
-In late July 27, the Webb went ashore in a dense fog at Quonochontaug Beach, Long Island.
+In late July 27, Isaac Webb went ashore in a dense fog at Quonochontaug Beach, Long Island.
 The Coast Wrecking Company was sent to assist her.
 She was shipwrecked and was a total loss.
 She was valued at $8,000 and was covered by insurance.
-The Pilot Boat Columbia, was built to replace the Webb.
+The Pilot Boat Columbia, was built to replace Isaac Webb.